toothmonsterr/Small-Crimes-Collective/System/WIP/Materials.md

 | ✨enigmatic | 1500 + 3d6      |
 | 🌠mythic   | 2000 + 3d6      |
 ### Material Generation
-These tables are to facilitate the creation of materials in leu of developing them ad-hoc.
+These optional tables are to facilitate the creation of materials in leu of developing them ad-hoc.
 For example, rolling on a creature table based on the type(s) of creature(s) fought will provide you with a unique material related to the session.
 #### Elemental Descriptors
 These are raw element descriptors, based on the core game's elemental damages.